ArpitDataAnalyst/DATA_Mining/README.md

 # DATA_Mining
-Insurance company facing higher claim frequency using data mining (Random forest, Decision Tree, KNN)
+A leading bank wants to develop a customer segmentation to give promotional offers to its customers.
+(Random forest, Decision Tree, KNN)